gregberge/loadable-components/README.md

 ### Custom loading

-It's possible to add a custom loading component, by default it will render nothing:
+It is possible to add a custom loading component, by default it will render nothing:

 ```js
 export const Home = loadable(() => import('./Home'), {